santinocorbo/UFC_Database/README.md

-# UFC Database Mini Project
+# UFC Database Mini Project:

 //What it does:
 Type a figthers name and it returns: